-5.3 Test Method II is useful in determining the elastic modulus in bending as well as the flexural strength.
-Flexural properties determined by these test methods are also useful for quality control and specification purposes.

-5.4 The basic differences between the two test methods is in the location of the maximum bending moment, maximum axial fiber (flexural or tensile) stresses, and the resolved stress state in terms of shear stress and tensile/compression stress.
-The maximum axial fiber stresses occur on a line under the loading fitting in Test Method I and over the area between the loading fittings in Test Method II.
-Test Method I has a high shear stress component in the direction of loading, perpendicular to the axial fiber stress.
-Sufficient resolved shear stress is capable of producing failure by a shear mode rather than a simple tension/flexural failure.
-There is no comparable shear component in the central region between the loading fittings in Test Method II.
-Test Method II simulates a uniformly loaded beam in terms of equivalent stresses at the center of the specimen.

-5.5 Flexural properties are capable of varing with specimen span-to-thickness ratio, temperature, atmospheric conditions, and the difference in rate of straining specified in Procedures A and B. In comparing results it is important that all parameters be equivalent.
+- 5.3 Method II is useful in determining the elastic modulus in bending as well as the flexural strength.
+Flexural properties determined by these test methods are also useful for quality control and specification purposes. - 5.4 The basic differences between the two test methods is in the location of the maximum bending moment, maximum axial fiber (flexural or tensile) stresses, and the resolved stress state in terms of shear stress and tensile/compression stress.
+The maximum axial fiber stresses occur on a line under the loading fitting in Method I and over the area between the loading fittings in Method II.
+Method I has a high shear stress component in the direction of loading, perpendicular to the axial fiber stress.
+The resolved shear stress may be sufficient to produce failure by a shear mode rather than a simple tension/flexural failure.
+There is no comparable shear component in the central region between the loading fittings in Method II.
+Method II simulates a uniformly loaded beam in terms of equivalent stresses at the center of the specimen. - 5.5 Flexural properties may vary with specimen span-to-thickness ratio, temperature, atmospheric conditions, and the difference in rate of straining specified in Procedures A and B. In comparing results it is important that all parameters be equivalent.
 Increases in the strain rate typically result in increased strengths and in the elastic modulus.